Nihmar/wrunner/README.md

 # wrunner
-A Rofi-Like app launcher for windows written in Delphi with FireMonkey
+A Rofi-Like app launcher for windows written in Delphi with VCL.